Jacques Abeille: Les Jardins statuaires and the Cycle des Contrées

 Les Jardins statuaires (1982) is a novel with dual inspiration.
 First, from an encounter with a gardener working the earth in which he grew squash: seeing the plasticity of these vegetables inspired in Abeille the image of statues emerging from the ground.
-Superimposed on this is the an essay in the form of a philosophical tale about artistic creation, perceived not as a technical process (as would have accorded with literary tradition, represented by Gustave Flaubert for instance), but rather as the artist's accompaniment of an inspiration that pre-existed other works.
+Superimposed on this is an essay in the form of a philosophical tale about artistic creation, perceived not as a technical process (as would have accorded with literary tradition, represented by Gustave Flaubert for instance), but rather as the artist's accompaniment of an inspiration that pre-existed other works.
 In the course of writing, noting the absence of women in the tale, which seemed incongruous for a text dealing with artistic inspiration, Abeille came to imagine a story taking place in statuary gardens, from which women, cloistered, are physically excluded, kept as they are in reserved quarters and inaccessible to men or relegated to hotels that are in reality brothels.

 Les Jardins statuaires was to be published by Régine Desforges, with whom the publishing contract had been signed.
 But the bankruptcy of the publishing house L'Or du temps prevented it.
 Abeille then entrusts the typescript of the novel to Julien Gracq, who then gives it to José Corti, historical editor of surrealist publications.
 But the typescript seems to have been lost and never reaches Corti's hands.
 It is finally Bernard Noël who, several years later, discovers another typed copy of the novel and undertakes to publish it at Flammarion, where he is then editor.
 But a delay in production of the book hinders its release, which also suffers from the departure of Bernard Noël from his position in 1983.
 Various other events delay publication of the novel, which inaugurates the Cycle des Contrées, acquiring the status of a cursed novel.